EvgeniyJeka/Creditto/README.md

 Matching criteria used by the system is defined by the operator (see matching logic list below) - by default the bid with the lowest interest rate is selected when the fifth bid is received on the given offer.

+# Use Case:

+Albert needs to borrow 10000 USD for 3 years.
+He is an authorized customer and can place both offers and bids.
+Albert places an offer - he is willing to pay up to 7% annual interest rate.

+Bill is also an authorized customer, he is looking for new attractive offers.
+He is sending a request for all available offers and see Albert's offer.
+He decides to lend the required sum to Albert and he is willing to do so for 6.8% annual interest rate.
+Bill places a bid.

+Bill's bid is the 5th bid on Albert's offer.
+His bid placement triggers the matcher, and it checks all bids placed on Albert's offer to find the best one for match.
+Since Sally's bid, that was placed earlier, has 6.4% annual interest rate it is selected and it's status changes to MATCHED, all other bids, including Bill's, expire and their status is changed to CANCELLED.
+Offer status is changed to MATCHED as well.

 #2 Models description: